 Create the INCREMENTAL_CACHE_LOAD stored procedure in Denodo Virtual DataPort.

-- cache_load_first_time: A VDPCache job to load the cache of the view usage_statistics_src the first time.
-It is recommended to use this job if you have stored the Denodo Monitor logs for several days or weeks and you have not used the job load_cache_incremental to load the cache of its view incrementally.
-Execute this job once, and then use the job load_cache_incremental to load the cache incrementally from that moment.
+cache_load_first_time: A VDPCache job to load the cache of the view usage_statistics_src the first time.
+It is not mandatory to use this job, but it is recommended to use it if you have stored the Denodo Monitor logs for several days or weeks and you have not executed the job cache_load_incremental (explained in the next step) yet.
+Execute this job just once, and then use the job cache_load_incremental to load the cache incrementally, as explained in the following step.

-- cache_load_incremental: A VDP job to call the incremental cache load stored procedure over the view usage_statistics_src.
-It is recommended to schedule it to be executed at least once a day (or more times if you desire to refresh the usage statistics most frequently).
+cache_load_incremental: A VDP job to call the incremental cache load stored procedure over the view usage_statistics_src.
+It is recommended to schedule it to be executed at least once a day (or more times if you desire to refresh the usage statistics more frequently).

-- update_statistics: A VDP job to execute the view over the Data Catalog endpoint to compute the usage statistics using the data obtained from the view usage_statistics_src.
-It is recommended to schedule it to be executed just after the job cache_load_incremental, on which this depends.
+update_statistics: A VDP job to execute a view over the Data Catalog API to compute the usage statistics using the data obtained from the view usage_statistics_src.
+It is recommended to schedule it to be executed just after the job cache_load_incremental, on which it depends.

 Manually from the Data Catalog: